Releases and Versioning¶

 release-prepare/v$Major.$Minor.$PatchRoughly every one to two weeks the current state of

 develis pushed into a newrelease-prepare/v$Major.$Minor.$Patch-branch.
 During this process and after any change to the branch the Operator is built and versioned as a pre-release.
-On this branch the code has to pass the following tests across all repositories:a full deployment of all supported OpenStack releases \(V_1 \ldots V_N\) must pass a full Tempest run
+On this branch the code has to pass the following tests across all repositories:a full deployment of all supported OpenStack releases \(V_1 \ldots V_N\) must pass the integration-test checks.
+This check is included into the following upgrade test.

 stableThe

 release-prepare/v$Major.$Minor.$Patch-branch is merged to thestablebranch after at most one week.
-To be merged to stable we run the following tests:a full deployment of all supported OpenStack releases \(V_1 \ldots V_N\) on bare-metal must pass a full Tempest run
+To be merged to stable we run the following tests:a full deployment of all supported OpenStack releases \(V_1 \ldots V_N\) must pass the integration-test checks.
+This check is included into the following upgrade test.

-a full deployment of all supported OpenStack releases \(V_1 \ldots V_N\) form stable version \(R-1\) is upgraded to version \(R\) and must then pass a full Tempest run
+a full deployment of all supported OpenStack releases \(V_1 \ldots V_N\) form stable version \(R-1\) is upgraded to version \(R\) and must then pass the integration-test checks.

 This version is basically the same as the pre-release one but accounts for two additional things: